Recovery after training: The best supplements

 L-Glutamine – Fuel for muscle repair

-L-glutamine is one of the most common amino acids in the human body and plays a crucial role in muscle regeneration and immune function.
+L-Glutamine is one of the most common amino acids in the human body and plays a crucial role in muscle regeneration and immune function.

-Benefits for regeneration:
+Benefits for recovery:

 • Accelerates muscle repair